w84death/Tanks-of-Freedom/README.md

 Please note, that changing the map name with a gamepad is not possible at this time.
 A keyboard is still required.

 ## Open Source Engine
-Game is made using [Godot Engine 2.1+](https://downloads.tuxfamily.org/godotengine/).
-It will not work in 3.0+ and will not be ported anytime soon (if ever).
+Version 0.8 is rewrited in Godot Engine 3.2 and it will not work in different version of this engine.

 ## Download
 ### Official builds: